Debate Rages On About Proportional Representation

 British Columbians will decide the future of the provincial electoral system later this year and Organizing for Change includes more than a dozen environmental groups.

 Executive Director of the Georgia Strait Alliance Christianne Wilhelmson says the group will educate the public about proportional representation in the months leading up to the mail-in ballot period.

-However, Parksville-Qualicum Liberal MLA Michelle Stilwell says the proportional representation system is confusing and discouraging for older populations.
+However, Parksville-Qualicum Liberal MLA Michelle Stilwell says the proportional representation system is unclear and hard to understand.